New Closed-form Joint Localization and Synchronization using Sequential One-way TOAs: Numerical Simulation

 \subsection{Simulation Settings}

-We create a 2D simulation scene with a JLAS system comprised of 8 ANs and 1 UN.
-To resemble the real world, 8 ANs and 1 UN are moving in a formation, as shown in Fig.2.
-ANs \#1, \#2 and \#8 are at the back (left side in the figure) of the formation.
-ANs \#3, \#4, \#5, \#6 and \#7 form a triangle in the front (right side in the figure) of the formation.
-One UN is initially placed near the center of this formation.
-All the nodes move forward along the $x$-axis, with the ANs' speed being 2 m/s and the UN's speed 5 m/s.
-We allocate 8 time slots to the 8 ANs with an interval of 5 ms between successive slots.
-The initial clock offset and initial clock skew of UN for each simulation run are set as random variables, drawn from uniform distributions, i.e., $\beta\sim \mathcal{U}(-10^{-5},10^{-5})$ s, and $\omega\sim \mathcal{U}(-20,20)$ part per million (ppm).
+We create a 2D simulation scene with a JLAS system comprised of 12 ANs and 1 UN as shown by Fig. \ref{fig:simulationsetting}.
+It resembles the drone formation flight in the real world.
+The ANs represent the drones that form the relative spatiotemporal coordinate system and the UN represent the target to be located.
+We consider four different situations with 7, 8, 10 and 12 ANs in the following subsection, as given by the figure.
+The stand deviation (STD) of the $x$ and $y$-axis errors of all the known AN positions are set to 0.5 m.
+The UN is initially placed near the center of this formation.
+The relative speed between the UD and ANs are randomly set from $ \mathcal{U}(0,50)$ m/s, which is beyond the motion of a consumer-level quadrotor.
+We allocate different time slots to the ANs with an interval of 5 ms between successive message transmissions.
+The initial clock offset and initial clock skew of the UN for each simulation run are set as random variables, drawn from uniform distributions, i.e., $\beta\sim \mathcal{U}(-10^{-5},10^{-5})$ s, and $\omega\sim \mathcal{U}(-20,20)$ part per million (ppm), respectively.